department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/higher-learning.md

 concurrence: incomplete
 ---

-Want to earn an undergraduate or graduate degree at an institution of higher learning, including 4-year universities, community colleges, and schools offering advanced degrees?
-Find out if you can get VA education and training benefits.
+Want to earn an undergraduate or graduate degree?
+Find out if you can get VA education and training benefits to help pay for courses  at an institution of higher learning—like a 4-year university, community college, or graduate school.

 <div class="call-out" markdown="1">